Travelling on an Intercités train

 - Regional train

-Intercités services are run by SNCF on medium to long-distance routes within France.
-The name Intercités is an umbrella term that now embraces most classic (ie. non-TGV) long-distance services.
-It includes trains previous marketed as Téoz and Corail.
-The former Téoz trains are fast, air-conditioned, modern and comfortable and require a seat reservation.
-However, the majority of Intercités services require no advance booking.
+Intercités services are run by SNCF, the French national railway company, on medium to long-distance routes within France.
+The name Intercités is an umbrella term that now includes most classic (ie. non-TGV or Trains à Grande Vitesse) long-distance services.
+Intercités trains are fast, air-conditioned, modern, and comfortable.

-Seating in Standard Class on Intercités trains is arranged in airline-style seats (which recline on former Téoz services) in open-plan carriages with four seats across the aisle, either in pairs of two or as a group of three and a single.
-The number of carriages offering power sockets is increasing as SNCF is now modernising the older Corail carriages.
+Seating in Standard Class on Intercités trains is arranged in airline-style seats (most of them reclining) in open-plan carriages with four seats across the aisle, either in pairs of two or as a group of three and a single.